thingsym/multi-device-switcher/readme.md

 	} elseif ( is_multi_device('tablet') ) {
 		/* Display and echo tablet specific stuff here */
 	} else {
-		/* Display and echo pc or other stuff here */
+		/* Display and echo pc or other specific stuff here */ }
-	}
 }
 ?>